A few simple precautions can help prevent scam artists from being successful.

-- Scam artists pretend to be people we want to trust, like government officials, law enforcement, bank staff or even family members;
+- Scam artists pretend to be people we want to trust, like government officials, law enforcement, bank staff, prospective employers, or even family members;

 - Never give out personal information (such as your address, date of birth, social security number, bank or credit card information) or send money in response to an unexpected contact, no matter how urgent it may seem.

 - Don’t trust your Caller ID – it’s not who you think it is.

 - Readily available technology makes it easy to create a fake name and number to display on Caller ID or as the "sender" of a text message.